A heat gun is a device that produces a stream / jet of heated air usually used for stripping paint.

 The Heat Gun has many applications such as paint stripping, heat shrinking tubing, bending plastic pipes (ref to plumbing), drying materials, welding plastics, breaking down glues and adhesives and defrosting pipes etc.

 Heat guns should always be used carefully around copper pipe work where solder joints have been used or scotch connectors as there is a possibility of melting the solder or weakening the joint.

 Most heat guns will have a built in safety thermal heat switch which will terminate the device if a dangerous heat level is achieved.
-If this occurs then there will have been a fault with the device or user (too close to working object) check all options or the manufacturers guide.
+If this occurs then there will have been a fault with the device or there is user error ( holding the gun too close to working object) check all options and/or the manufacturers guide.

 Here are some safety considerations to be taken into account when using a Heat Gun: